fecgov/openFEC/CONTRIBUTING.md

 * Pull requests for all commits, even typos.
 * Don't merge your own pull request.
 Find a friend to review your code and merge your pull request.
-* Pull requests some contain some tests.
+* Pull requests contain some tests.
 Ideally they would contain decent test coverage.

 When creating a task through the issue tracker, please include the following where applicable: